Kesha: My Crazy Beautiful Life

 Kesha: My Crazy Beautiful Life is an American documentary television series about the life of singer Kesha.
-It aired on MTV for two seasons from April 23 to December 18, 2013.
+It aired on MTV for two seasons from April 23 until its cancellation on December 18, 2013.

 Premise

 The first season of Ke$ha: My Crazy Beautiful Life chronicles Kesha as she works through all the drama and adventures in both her personal and professional life over the course of two years, during her Get Sleazy Tour.
 Filmed by her brother Lagan Sebert and filmmaker Steven Greenstreet, it also encompasses the artist as she creates her second studio album, Warrior, and travels to various countries.
 Season 2 focuses primarily on Kesha's personal life, family dynamics and her trying to live a normal life during a much needed break from touring.